Mayank1728/OrderUp-FoodDelivery-App/README.md

 ![firefox_UchmNqasHb](https://github.com/Mayank1728/OrderUp-FoodDelivery-App/assets/71082230/4163421f-e40f-4c76-bf4e-8319a8db0526)

 There are 3 controllers
+## PopularProductController
-* _PopularProductController_ : PopularProductController extends GetxController class and the constructor expects an instance of PopularProductRepo class.
+PopularProductController extends GetxController class and the constructor expects an instance of PopularProductRepo class.
 - Attributes
 	1. popularProductRepo: reference variable to the PopularProductRepo object passed inside the constructor.
 	2. _popularProductList: List<Dynamic> and used to store all the ProductModels.
 Product class contains ProductModel.
 	3. _cart: CartController and
 	4. isLoaded: bool variable which gets updated to true when the JSON response is received and converted to ProductModel.
 	5. _quantity: int and holds the quantity of current/this product item.
 For example cake ProductModel might have _quantity = 2 and others 0.
 	6. _inCartItems: int and
 	7.
 - Member Functions
 	1. getPopularProductList(): awaits for popularProductRepo to fetch JSON response and converts it into ProductModels.
 All the ProductModels are then added to the _popularProductList.
 	2. setQuantity(bool): when you pass true quantity is increased otherwise its decreased.
 However, before increasing/decreasing sanity checks are performed using checkQuantity();
 	3. checkQuantity(int): provides sanity checks such as quantity CANNOT be less than 0.
 Moreover, you cannot add any item more than 20 times.
 Also, snackbars are displayed when quantity < 0 or quantity > 20.
 	4. initProduct(ProductModel, CartController): Used to create instance of ProductModel inside the cart.
 	5. addItem(ProductModel):

-* _RecommendedProductController_ :
-* _CartController_ :
+## RecommendedProductController

+## CartController

 # MVC(Model View Controller) Pattern